Alexios10/crypto-app/README.md

  • This project is built with React

- • Used useContext to pass down the data
+ • Used useContext to share data between the components

  • Also used the React-Router-Dom for dynamic routing